MATH-1400-WBP81

 Submit a picture of your work on Canvas,

-at least one intermediate step for each result
+at least one intermediate step

-that's not simply finding a differential or derivative.
+that's not simply finding a differential or derivative

 - Basic applications: